svm-zhang/longitudinal_analysis/README.md

 - `q4.rds`: RDS file with `pbmc` Seurat object after filtration based on QC criteria.
 Should be ready to be loaded using `readRDS()` function.
 - `sc_plots`: folder with plots to help guide the decision of QC criteria.
+- note: I did not include the result of DEGs in the RDS file.
+The code supports to identify:
+  - DEGs between any given clusters.
+  - DEGs between one cluster versus all the others.

+## Q5

+`q5.R` script generates:

+- `q5.deg.rds`: RDS file with a list object in which the result of DEGs compared between control and stimulation for each cluster can be found.
+- `q5_plots`: folder with plots to demonstrate integration.